 When thinking of the best shock absorbers for smooth ride, bear in mind the Monroe 58620.
 It fits the rear of a wide range of Chrysler vans.
 Note that the replacement is possible if the whole pattern in the shocks is the same.
 To bolt the damper correctly, two jacks (one is under the axle and another is necessary to jack up the body) are required.
 In this case, it’s possible to adjust everything to fit them, remove a wheel at a time and be sure to have an 18 mm socket and breaker bar.

 The heavy-duty dampers are easy to mount with the aid of electric impact wrench that removes the nuts and bolts.
 If installing the shocks on the long-base van, they raise the rear at 1.5 inches that is a great result to get rid of bottoming out.
-Consider that the shocks are produced as helper springs for larger loads and towing and won’t replace the factory springs.
+Consider that the shocks or shock absorber are produced as helper springs for larger loads and towing and won’t replace the factory springs.
+Monroe Shock Absorber is one of the best shocks for towing on the market

 There is no height adjustment on this shock/spring combo.
 The back of the car will lift to whatever height that it’s gas pressure and spring force will counter.
 If normal leaf/coil spring is sagging, it will prop it back to near normal height.
 The term “adjustable” refers to the hydraulic valving and the level of damping depends on load/rate change.